Hearts (card game): Cancellation Hearts

-Cancellation Hearts is first described in 1950 by Culbertson and is a variant designed for larger numbers of players, typically 6 to 11 players, using two packs shuffled together.
-If exactly the same card is played twice in one trick, the cards cancel each other out, and neither can win the trick.
+Cancellation Hearts was first described in 1950 by Culbertson and is a variant designed for larger numbers of players, typically 6 to 11 players, using two packs shuffled together.
+If exactly the same card is played twice in one trick, the cards cancel each other out and neither can win the trick.
 If two such pairs appear in the same trick, the whole trick is cancelled and the cards are rolled over to the winner of the next trick.